Oct 13,2022

 9. DIY Sugar Scrub

 Sugar scrubs provide gentle exfoliation to keep your skin looking youthful.
 Making your own from your favorite bath bomb couldn't be easier.
 Start with a bomb that's free of dyes (you don't want to look like you have a rash) and crush it in a plastic bag.
-Then add sugar and a bit of soothing coconut oil, pour the ingredients into a jar and close the lid, and shake it vigorously.
-Use the mixture in the shower or bath, any time you feel the need for a bit of that exfoliating magic.
+Then add sugar and a bit of soothing coconut oil, pour the ingredients into a jar, close the lid, and shake it vigorously.
+Use the mixture in the shower or bath whenever you need a bit of that exfoliating magic.

 Send Your Inquiry Today